louismullie/temp-data/markdown_final/19ac4bdf-cb18-7fe5-a3b3-e7fea6294d6b.md

 Introduction

-Chronic pain conditions affect approximately 100 million adults in the US.The US Food and Drug Administration guidance has noted that prescription opioids are an important component of modern pain management.Opioid medications can be classified as immediate-release (IR) or extended-release (ER)/long-acting (LA) opioid formulations on the basis of their duration of action.
-Usually, IR opioids are short-acting, intended for use every 3–6 hours, and are more appropriate for transient pain types, such as acute, breakthrough, or intermittent pain.Common IR opioids (eg, morphine, hydromorphone, oxymorphone, codeine, fentanyl, tramadol, tapentadol, oxycodone, and hydrocodone) may be available as single entity or in combination with acetaminophen or nonsteroidal anti-inflammatory drugs (NSAIDs).
-Due to associated risks of hepatic and gastrointestinal toxicity with acetaminophen or NSAIDs, the maximum daily amount of these combination therapies may be limited.On the other hand, ER/LA opioids have a prolonged half-life and deliver a dose over a longer period of time (greater than 8 hours), which makes them appropriate for patients with persistent chronic pain that requires stable, around-the-clock dosing.Generally, ER/LA opioids are intended to result in less frequent administration than IR-opioid formulations.
+Chronic pain conditions affect approximately 100 million adults in the US.
+The US Food and Drug Administration guidance has noted that prescription opioids are an important component of modern pain management.
+Opioid medications can be classified as immediate-release (IR) or extended-release (ER)/long-acting (LA) opioid formulations on the basis of their duration of action.
+Usually, IR opioids are short-acting, intended for use every 3–6 hours, and are more appropriate for transient pain types, such as acute, breakthrough, or intermittent pain.
+Common IR opioids (eg, morphine, hydromorphone, oxymorphone, codeine, fentanyl, tramadol, tapentadol, oxycodone, and hydrocodone) may be available as single entity or in combination with acetaminophen or nonsteroidal anti-inflammatory drugs (NSAIDs).
+Due to associated risks of hepatic and gastrointestinal toxicity with acetaminophen or NSAIDs, the maximum daily amount of these combination therapies may be limited.
+On the other hand, ER/LA opioids have a prolonged half-life and deliver a dose over a longer period of time (greater than 8 hours), which makes them appropriate for patients with persistent chronic pain that requires stable, around-the-clock dosing.
+Generally, ER/LA opioids are intended to result in less frequent administration than IR-opioid formulations.

-Buprenorphine hydrochloride was introduced in the US for pain management in a parenteral form in 1981.Transdermal formulations for pain management were launched in Europe in 2001, which led to renewed interest in the use of buprenorphine to treat cancer pain and chronic nonmalignant pain.In 2010, the buprenorphine transdermal system (BTDS; Butrans®, Purdue Pharma LP, Stamford, CT, US) was approved in the US for the management of chronic pain.–The BTDS is a transdermal patch that delivers an average of 5, 7.5, 10, 15, or 20 μg/h of buprenorphine over 7 days.
-It is indicated for the management of pain severe enough to require daily, around-the-clock, long-term opioid treatment and for which alternative treatment options are inadequate.Several studies have demonstrated that the BTDS is effective, safe, and generally well tolerated among adults with moderate–severe chronic pain.–
+Buprenorphine hydrochloride was introduced in the US for pain management in a parenteral form in 1981.
+Transdermal formulations for pain management were launched in Europe in 2001, which led to renewed interest in the use of buprenorphine to treat cancer pain and chronic nonmalignant pain.
+In 2010, the buprenorphine transdermal system (BTDS; Butrans®, Purdue Pharma LP, Stamford, CT, US) was approved in the US for the management of chronic pain.–The BTDS is a transdermal patch that delivers an average of 5, 7.5, 10, 15, or 20 μg/h of buprenorphine over 7 days.
+It is indicated for the management of pain severe enough to require daily, around-the-clock, long-term opioid treatment and for which alternative treatment options are inadequate.
+Several studies have demonstrated that the BTDS is effective, safe, and generally well tolerated among adults with moderate–severe chronic pain.–

 ---

 ### Buprenorphine [^b82407b2].
 FDA (2024).
 Medium credibility.

 Boxed warnings regarding the use of buprenorphine SL (also known as Brixadi, Butrans, Belbuca, Buprenex, Probuphine, Sublocade):
-- Drug abuse: use extreme caution in patients with mental illness (e.g., major depression) or a family history of substance abuse (including alcohol use disorder).
+- **Drug abuse**: use extreme caution in patients with mental illness (e.g., major depression) or a family history of substance abuse (including alcohol use disorder).
-- Exacerbation of biliary tract disease: use extreme caution history of acute pancreatitis, gallbladder disease, gallstones, biliary obstruction, or biliary cirrhosis.
+- **Exacerbation of biliary tract disease**: use extreme caution history of acute pancreatitis, gallbladder disease, gallstones, biliary obstruction, or biliary cirrhosis.
-- Exacerbation of COPD: use extreme caution COPD.
+- **Exacerbation of COPD**: use extreme caution COPD.
-- Exacerbation of urinary retention: use extreme caution prone to urinary retention include those with bladder obstruction, prostatic hypertrophy, urinary tract obstruction, urethral stricture, or recent urinary tract surgery.
+- **Exacerbation of urinary retention**: use extreme caution prone to urinary retention include those with bladder obstruction, prostatic hypertrophy, urinary tract obstruction, urethral stricture, or recent urinary tract surgery.

 ---